andreasasprou/temporal-url-batch-scraping/README.md

 URL scraping could be implemented with cron workflows with a 1-1 mapping between a URL and an activity.
 This becomes problematic as you scale the number of URLs as you'll be incurring the expensive cost of running an activity for every new url you add, every scrape interval.

-To overcome these performance issues, we define the following goal:
+To overcome these performance issues, we'll define the following goal:

 > Batching URLs so an activity can process multiple URLs at once, i.e. the number of activities executed per interval should approximately equal (number of urls) / MAX_BATCH_SIZE